-- " Learning is interactive, building on what the student already knows. - " Materials include primary sources of - " Teachers have a dialogue with students, helping students construct their own knowledge. - " Assessment includes student works. observations, points of view, and tests. - " Process is as important as the product.
+- " Learning is interactive, building on what the student already knows. - " Materials include primary sources of material and manipulative materials. - " Teachers have a dialogue with students, helping students construct their own knowledge. - " Assessment includes student works, observations, points of view, and tests. - " Process is as important as the product.